dart-lang/site-www/src/tools/linter-rules.md

 - **[Pub](#pub-rules)**
   - Possible issues with [Pub](/guides/packages) setup.

-Rules are also assigned a maturity level.
-Rules without one specified are considered stable, while other maturity levels are marked with the rule.
+Each rule also has a maturity level:

 - **Stable**
   - These rules are safe to use and are verified as functional with the latest versions of the Dart language.
+  All rules are considered stable unless they're marked as experimental or deprecated.
 - **Experimental**
-  - The rules are still under evaluation and may never be stabilized.
+  - The rules are still under evaluation and might never be stabilized.
   Use these with caution and report any issues you come across.
 - **Deprecated**
   - These rules are no longer suggested for use and are subject for removal in future Linter releases.

-For more information about using the linter and configure default sets of rules, see [Enabling and disabling linter rules][].

 ## Error rules